 Where to Stay in Zaragoza, Spain if you want Luxury

-Catalonia El Pilar is located in Zaragoza’s old town, 2 minutes’ walk from the central market and the Basilica del Pilar.
+Catalonia El Pilar is located in Zaragoza’s old town, a 2-minute walk from the central market and the Basilica del Pilar.
 It offers a modern gym and rooms with free Wi-Fi and satellite TV.
 All rooms at Hotel Catalonia El Pilar have air conditioning and heating.
-They feature a private bathroom with hairdryer, as well as a work desk and free safety deposit box.
+They feature a private bathroom with a hairdryer, as well as a work desk and free safety deposit box.
 The hotel has a restaurant that serves a buffet breakfast and traditional Aragonese food for dinner.
-La Seo Cathedral is 5 minutes’ walk away, and it is a 15-minute walk to Zaragoza bullring.
+La Seo Cathedral is 5 minutes walk away, and it is a 15-minute walk to Zaragoza bullring.
 The medieval Moorish palace of the Aljafería is 20 minutes away.

-Price: Starts at $85 per night for Double or Twin Room including taxes and charges, add $16 for breakfast, it’s free cancellation, and no-prepayment needed, you can pay at the property.
+Price: Starts at $85 per night for a Double or Twin Room including taxes and charges, add $16 for breakfast, it’s free cancellation, anno prepayment needed, you can pay at the property.

-Price: Starts at $100 per night for Double or Twin Room including taxes and charges, add $23 for breakfast, and it’s non-refundable.
+Price: Starts at $100 per night for Da double or Twin Room including taxes and charges, add $23 for breakfast, and it’s non-refundable.

 List of Restaurants that you can try while in Zaragoza, Spain

-Serves the Mediterranean, Spanish and European cuisine.
+Serves Mediterranean, Spanish and European cuisine.
 You shouldn’t miss Bar Hermanos Teresa’s Tapas.